Faazil/100-days-of-devops/challenges/week-11/day-76.md

 2. Grant permissions to these users to access Packages job as per details mentioned below:

-   - Make sure to select `Inherit permissions from parent ACL` under inheritance strategy for granting permissions to these users.
+   - Ensure to select `Inherit permissions from parent ACL` under inheritance strategy for granting permissions to these users.

    - Grant mentioned permissions to sam user : `build, configure and read`.